 Integrity-readiness is key to safeguarding development funds.
 Climate finance in particular must flow where it is intended and most needed.
-We must ensure climate adaptation programmes are not derailed by corruption.
+We must ensure climate adaptation programmes in the water and sanitation sectors are not derailed by corruption.